Your browser doesn't support javascript.

 ABSTRACT

 Green ammonia synthesis through electrocatalytic nitrate reduction reaction (eNO3RR) can serve as an effective alternative to the traditional energy-intensive Haber-Bosch process.
 However, achieving high Faradaic efficiency (FE) at industrially relevant current density in neutral medium poses significant challenges in eNO3RR.
-Herein, with the guidance of theoretical calculation, we successfully designed and constructed a metallic CoNi-terminated catalyst on copper foam, which achieves an ammonia FE of up to 100% under industrial-level current density and very low overpotential (-0.15 V versus RHE) in a neutral medium.
+Herein, with the guidance of theoretical calculation, a metallic CoNi-terminated catalyst is successfully designed and constructed on copper foam, which achieves an ammonia FE of up to 100% under industrial-level current density and very low overpotential (-0.15 V versus reversible hydrogen electrode) in a neutral medium.
 Multiple characterization results have confirmed that the maintained metal atom-terminated surface through interaction with copper atoms plays a crucial role in reducing overpotential and achieving high current density.
-By constructing a home-made gas stripping and absorption device, we demonstrated the complete conversion process for high-purity ammonium nitrate products, displaying the potential for practical application.
-Our work suggests a sustainable and promising process towards directly converting nitrate-containing pollutant solutions into practical nitrogen fertilizers.
-This article is protected by copyright.
-All rights reserved.
+By constructing a homemade gas stripping and absorption device, the complete conversion process for high-purity ammonium nitrate products is demonstrated, displaying the potential for practical application.
+This work suggests a sustainable and promising process toward directly converting nitrate-containing pollutant solutions into practical nitrogen fertilizers.

 Int Dent J ; 2024 Apr 29.